Trump attorney Michael Cohen was wiretapped, feds intercepted call with White House: report

 The same court filing, while discussing the lack of privileged attorny-client communications seized, also acknowledges multiple "covert" warrants that monitored Cohen's email accounts.

-More: The $130,000 question: What the White House has said about the Stormy Daniels payoff
+White House Press Secretary Sarah Sanders referred questions about the wiretap to the President's outside counsel.

-More: Donald Trump acknowledges Stormy Daniels payment, denies affair or use of campaign money
+One of Trump's attorneys, former New York City mayor Rudy Giuliani, told The Daily Beast that he doesn't believe the reports of a wiretap, adding if it did turn out to be accurate, the wiretaps would be "totally illegal."

-One of Trump's attorneys, former New York City mayor Rudy Giuliani, told The Washington Post that he was not informed about any wiretaps but was livid after seeing the news.
+"Us lawyers have talked about it, we don’t believe it’s true,” Giuliani told the publication.
+“We think it’s going to turn out to be untrue because it would be totally illegal.
+You can’t wiretap a lawyer, you certainly can’t wiretap his client who’s not involved in the investigation."

-"It’s not appropriate.
-I mean, he’s a lawyer.
-You mean, I call up my lawyer and the government is wiretapping him?," Giuliani told the Post.
-"They’ve already eviscerated the attorney-client privilege.
-This would make a mockery of it."
+He added the news has intensified hesitation about the possibility of Trump sitting down for an interview with Special Counsel Robert Mueller, who is leading an investigation about Russian meddling in the U.S. election.

 Laurence Tribe, a Harvard Law School professor, said the process to get a wiretap on the president would have been incredibly difficult.